 Acknowledgement

+Acknowledgement of funding is important!
 We may choose to highlight your story on our website and Facebook page, or in our newsletter.
-Our Director of Public Relations will also coordinate a press event to publicize your project.
 All promotional materials related to your project, including T-shirts, flyers, etc., must acknowledge Cawaco RC&D Council as a funder with the following wording: “Funding for this project was supplied (in part) by Cawaco RC&D, Inc. www.cawaco.org.”

 Helpful Hints and More Information

-You can find a listing of projects we’ve funded in the past here.
+You can find examples of projects we’ve funded in the past here.

 Before submitting a proposal, consider the following questions, which will help you present a clear vision and increase your likelihood of being awarded a grant: